Walk in the footsteps of Queen Victoria and explore the filming locations for ITV's show-stopping drama 'Victoria'

 This is one of the only cities outside London to have its own Opera and Ballet companies.
 The Leeds Grand Theatre dates back to 1878, is home to Opera North and hosts regular productions from Northern Ballet and musicals from London’s West End.

-Leeds is a perfect blend of old and new.
 The city is home to Henry VIII’s armour and weaponry, kept at the Royal Armouries.
 This impressive museum is just one of many including the Henry Moore Institute and The Tetley contemporary art gallery.

 Experience the Victorian architectural splendour of Leeds’ rich past including magnificent Victorian arcades and iconic modern buildings.
 Take in a slice of British history where you can explore Kirkstall Abbey one of the most complete 12th century Cistercian abbeys in Britain.